 Who would we recommend Shopify Email Marketing to

-Shopify’s email marketing app is recommended for small to mid-sized ecommerce stores looking for a cost-effective solution with solid customization, analytics, and automation features.
-It is suitable for businesses that primarily operate in a single language and do not require immediate delivery for time-sensitive email campaigns.
-But for advanced automation, segmentation, and personalization, we'd recommend checking out the other tools on our list.
+Shopify’s email marketing app is recommended for small to mid-sized ecommerce stores looking for a cost-effective email marketing solution, If you are willing to add third-party apps to get extra features and functions (like product reviews), Shopify Email does offer solid customization, analytics, and automation tools.
+If you want an all-included email service provider with advanced features, we'd recommend checking out the other tools on our list.

 Unicorn Corner Case Study